the space beneath every thought.

 awareness in action

-from silence comes noticing — awareness. from awareness grows knowledge. with knowledge, action becomes decisive and confident. the sequence matters. most of us act without ever having noticed.
+from silence, noticing is born. from noticing, knowledge. from knowledge, action that is decisive and clear. the sequence matters. most action is taken without ever having noticed.

 04